dart-archive/angular.dart/DEVELOPER.md

     - **PATH**: `/path/to/dart-sdk/bin`
     - **DART_FLAGS**: `--checked`

-Launch the server by selecting the "Karmer server" configuration in the toolbar and pressing the play icon.
+Launch the server by selecting the "Karma server" configuration in the toolbar and pressing the play icon.
 You should see the following message at the bottom of the run window:
 `INFO [Chrome 34.0.1847 (Linux)]: Connected on socket 97GpzQz-MfHFPHgHOVkc with id 10199707`